oluwafunmilayo-droid/hr-attrition-analysis/README.md

 ---

 ## The Business Question
-This analysis was framed around a fictional leadership audience — Head of People Analytics and CBO — trying to answer one question:
+This analysis was framed around a leadership audience — Head of People Analytics and CBO which is trying to answer one question:
 **why are we losing people, and what can we do about it?** Every chart, query, and slide in this repo was built to answer that, not just describe the data.